 King Records was the pioneering independent American record company that first signed James Brown in 1955 through its Federal Records subsidiary.
 King also recorded and manufactured music by Earl Bostic, Bill Doggett, The 5 Royales, and Little Willie John.
 It also specialized in “hillbilly records,” early country music similar in content but different in style to rhythm and blues.

 King Records was a vertically integrated manufacturing and distribution company with a bevvy of family investors.
-They used their own studios to record, had their own pressing plant for cranking out product, their own printing press to make labels, they even manufactured their own boxes and sleeves.
+They used their own studios to record, had their own pressing plant for cranking out records, their own printing press to make labels, they even manufactured their own boxes and sleeves.
 On top of that, they had their own distributors and promotion men stationed in various markets throughout the country selling the product to jukebox operators and later one-stops and retailers..

-King didn’t need to go through independent distributors like Henry Stone because they built their own national salesforce.
+King didn’t need to go through independent regional distributors like Henry Stone because King built its own national sales force.
 Later, the overhead on doing business that way got to be too much.
 But for a long time it was an independent company manufacturing and distributing its own hit product nationwide.

 The Miami branch of King Records was run by Marvin Novak, who became a close friend of Henry Stone.